|Follow PSU Swimming & Diving:||Follow @PennStateSWIM|

 McMillan previously worked at Virginia Tech as an assistant swim coach from August 2002 through June 2004.
 She coordinated all recruiting, oversaw practice groups, organized all travel logistics and managed meet entries.

-McMillan was a BIG EAST finalist in the 200- and 500-meter freestyle events in 2000 and 2001 and ended her career as the University of Connecticut record holder in the 500 freestyle.
+McMillan was a Big East finalist in the 200 and 500 freestyle events in 2000 and 2001 and ended her career as the University of Connecticut record holder in the 500 freestyle.
 She was a member of the 400 and 800 freestyle relays that set the school record during her time with the Huskies, as well.

 Liz and her husband, Colin, who is an assistant coach for the Nittany Lions men's volleyball program, reside in State College with their son, Kieran.